eestec-lc-zagreb/cvdb-frontend-web/README.md

 If you run

-    ng serve --proxy-config ./proxy.conf.json
+    npm run dev

+it will proxy requests to your mock server.

+## Staging server

+If you run

+    npm run staging

-it will proxy requests to your backend.
+it will proxy requests to your real backend.

 ## Build

 Run `ng build --prod --aot` to build the project.

-## Running unit tests

-Run `ng test` to execute the unit tests via [Karma](https://karma-runner.github.io).

 ## Running end-to-end tests